 WATER MYTHS: HOW IMPORTANT IS IT TO KNOW THE TRUTH?
 Maybe the “magic” water that they are selling costs a lot, but couldn’t it be just like buying a lottery ticket; a huge upside potential with not much downside (except for losing money)?
 It’s not like it’s dangerous, right.
 So let’s rewind 100 years.
 The “magic” water that everyone was excited about at that time was radioactive water!
 No joke!
 Radium water was bottled and sold.
 Then they figured out how that they could line a water crock with an ore of uranium.
 Instant radioactive water, without the need for buying those pesky bottles.
 It took a while for people to figure it out, and yes, people died.

 So are the scams on the market today dangerous?
 This question will be answered in time.
 We look back on the people 100 years ago and wonder how anyone could have possibly thought that radioactive water could be good for their health.
 And the same will be true in the future.
 But I can guarantee you that although time may make certain claims seem completely ridiculous, other water scams will pop up and once again people will clamor to have the latest and greatest “magic” water.
+The health benefits of water are many, so it is important to have a clean reliable supply available.

 At Pure Water, what we do is focus on simple wisdom and science.
 We know that it’s important for people to drink clean water that is free of the toxic chemicals that are increasingly common in our environment.
 We work to make the best, most reliable machines for this purpose.
 This is why we focus on manufacturing the best water distillers on the market.
 So if you agree with our values, check out our products.